syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/django-server-custom-binding.md

 @import '../node_modules/@syncfusion/ej2-angular-grids/styles/bootstrap5.3.css';
 ```

 For this project, the "Bootstrap 5.3" theme is used.
 A different theme can be selected or the existing theme can be customized based on project requirements.
-Refer to the [Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Components Appearance](https://ej2.syncfusion.com/angular/documentation/appearance/theme-studio) documentation to learn more about theming and customization options.
+Refer to the [Syncfusion Angular Components Appearance](https://ej2.syncfusion.com/angular/documentation/appearance/theme-studio) documentation to learn more about theming and customization options.

 ### Step 4: Create the Grid component

-Create a new component with the Syncfusion<sup style="font-size:70%">&reg;</sup> Grid and include the basic column definitions to render the Grid.
+Create a new component with the Angular Grid and include the basic column definitions to render the Grid.
 This component will serve as the base for integrating custom binding and data operations.

 **Instructions:**